spring-projects/spring-petclinic/readme.md

 > NOTE: If you prefer to use Gradle, you can build the app using `./gradlew build` and look for the jar file in `build/libs`.

+## Terminology
+Spring-Boot: It is a web-based framework.
+It allows us to make business based apps efficiently.

+SQL: Stands for Structured Query Language.
+It is used to communicate with the database.
+SQL statements can be used to update, delete, and more within a database.

+API: Stands for Application Programming Interface.
+API's sre HTTP services that can be accessed from any client.
+It is an ideal platform for building CRUD applications with the ASP.NET framework

+CRUD: Stands for Create, Read, Update, Delete.
+These are the 4 basic database operations.

+MVC: Stands for model-view-controller.
+MVC is a pattern for developing applications that are testable and easy to maintain.

+Models: These are classes that represent the data of the application and that use validation logic to enforce business rules for that data.

+Views: Consist of template files that the application uses in order to dynamically generate HTML responses.

+Controllers: This project contains controllers that handle HTTP requests and responses.
+Each controller is responsible for a specific resource or entity.
+Controllers use HTTP methods (GET, POST, PUT, DELETE) that map to specific actions for CRUD loperations.

+Routing: This maps incoming HTTP requests to the appropriate controller and action method based on the URL.
+RESTful APIs typically use a resource-based URL pattern.

+HTTP Methods: RESTful APIs use standard HTTP methods (GET, POST, PUT, DELETE) to perform CRUD operations on resources.
+Each HTTP method corresponds to a specific action on the API.

+Status Codes: RESTful APIs use standard HTTP status codes to indicate the success or failure of an API request.
+For example, 200 (OK) for successful GET requests, 201 (Created) for successful POST requests, 204 (No Content) for successful DELETE requests, etc.
 ## Building a Container

 There is no `Dockerfile` in this project.
 You can build a container image (if you have a docker daemon) using the Spring Boot build plugin: